Key Takeaways

 Today, calligraphers select from a variety of papers with different textures and absorption qualities, while students practice on specially printed sheets that guide their strokes.

-Ink and inkstone
+Chinese ink and inkstone

-Historically, the ink used for calligraphy was created using soot (lampblack) for black inks and vermilion for red inks.
+Historically, calligraphy ink was made using soot (lampblack) for black inks and vermilion for red inks.
+Modern inks are mainly made from lacquer, oil, or pine soot mixed with glue.

-Some inks can be bought in liquid form while others are sold as dry ink sticks.
-Inkstones are used to grind ink sticks into powder, after which slightly salty water is added to the powder on the ink stone in order to create ink of a runny texture that's ready for use.
-Over the years, intricately carved inkstones have become pieces of art in their own right.
+Inkstones are used to grind ink sticks into powder, after which slightly salty water is added to create a runny, ready-to-use ink.
+Over the years, intricately carved inkstones have become prized works of art in their own right.

 The Four Treasures of Chinese calligraphy laid out on a desk: brush, ink stick, paper, and inkstone